SeanIsayama/Food-Recipe-Study/README.md

 8. Filter + select columns to use for study
 - For our project, we will extract the following columns required to perform our calculations and tests later in the study: `'n_ingredients'`, `'calorie'`,  `'shopping_cart'`.

+### Univariate Analysis

+To display the distribution of the number of ingredients, and the distribution of  calories of each recipe in our cleaned dataset, we decided to use histograms for our graphical analysis.

+[IMAGE HERE]

+Above is a histogram that shows the distribution of the number of ingredients per recipe in our dataset.
+In this histogram, we can see that the majority of recipes are within the 5-15 ingredient range, with most of the outliers more than the majority – leading to a right- skewed distribution.

+[IMAGE HERE]

+Above is another histogram that shows the distribution of the number of calories per recipe in our dataset.
+In this histogram, we can see that the majority of recipes are within the 0-500 calorie range, with again most of the outliers being on the greater end – leading to a right-skewed distribution.

+### Bivariate Analysis

+As our study investigate the relationship between two quantitative variables (number of ingredients, amount of calories), we decided to plot our data on a scatter plot.

+[IMAGE HERE]

+Above is a scatter plot with the number of ingredients on the x-axis, and the amount of calories (#) on the y-axis.
+We can observe that the scatter plot does not show a strong correlation between the two variables.
+In other words, the number of ingredients does not appear to have a significant effect on the amount of calories.

+### Interesting Aggregates

+---
+## Assessment of Missingness

+### NMAR Analysis

+In our dataset before we filtered, the `'description'` column could possibly be NMAR.
+This could be due to the reviewer’s interest in investing time or pride about the recipe, which is not measured in our dataset.
+For example, reviewers who have a lot of time at their hands may write descriptions for the recipes they submit, while those who do not may not.
+Similarly, reviewers who are more proud about the recipe they submit may be more motivated to write a description, while those who are not may omit it entirely.
+However, these values are not recorded in our dataset, therefore making the `'description'` column a NMAR.

+We can change the `'description'` column from NMAR to MAR if we include variables that measure the free time reviewers have, or how proud they are of the recipe.
+For example, if there was a rating scale of how proud they are about the recipe they submit, the missingness of the `'description'`column could be influenced by the low values measured on this new variable.

+### Missingness Dependency

+---